Cal Worthington: Early life

 Calvin Coolidge Worthington was born on November 27, 1920, in the now-defunct town of Bly, Oklahoma.
 He was named after President Calvin Coolidge, who had been elected Vice President of the United States three weeks earlier.

 One of nine children, Worthington left school at 13 and worked as a water boy on a road crew for 15 cents an hour.
 He later joined the Civilian Conservation Corps at age 15.

 World War II

 At the start of World War II, Worthington enlisted in the United States Army Air Corps.
 He became an aerobatics champion at Goodfellow Field in San Angelo, Texas, and served as a Boeing B-17 Flying Fortress pilot in the 390th Bomb Group, flying 29 missions over Germany.
 He was awarded the Air Medal five times and the Distinguished Flying Cross, which was presented by General Jimmy Doolittle.
 He was discharged with the rank of captain.

-Worthington remained a notable figure in aviation circles for his role in training pilots who later became some of America's first astronauts.
+He trained pilots who later became some of America's first astronauts.